HCoggers/Lab12-Async-Inn/README.md

 ![Image](assets/AsyncInn2.png)

 ### Tables
-- __Locations__ has all the information for each hotel location.
-This includes a location ID, its *primary key*, the Name of the location, the city, state, and address, as well as a phone number and the number of rooms it has.
+- __Hotel__ has all the information for each hotel location.
+This includes an ID as its integer *primary key*, the Name of the location, the city, state, and address of location, as well as a phone number, all of which are nvarchars.
+It also references the HotelRoom table as a navigation property.
-- __Rooms__ has all the information about each individual room.
-This includes a *primary key* ID, the hotel location ID, the room number, its unique nickname, the room type, the amenities, and whether or not the room is pet-friendly.
+- __Room__ has the information for the different room designs, with an integer *primary key* ID, a Name nvarchar to represent the each nickname, and an int enum layout which distinguishes between a studio, single bedroom, or double bedroom layout.
+This table also references the HotelRoom and RoomAmenities join tables as navigation properties.
-- __Amenities__  is a table of our offered amenities, it includes a *primary key* ID , as well as a room type that it's used in.
+- __Amenities__  is a table of offered amenities, it includes an integer *primary key* ID , as well as the name of the amenity as an nvarchar.
+It has a reference to the RoomAmenities table as a navigation property.
-- __RoomType__ is a table of our room layouts.
-It has a *primary key* ID, a room type, as well as a number of beds that defines the room type.
+- __HotelRoom__ is a join table that has all the information about each individual room.
+It has a composite key of the HotelID from the Hotel table and a RoomNumber integer value.
+It also has the RoomID from the Room table as a foreign key.
+As payload values, it has the rate of the room as a decimal, and whether or not the room is pet-friendly as a bit.
+As navigation properties, it has the Room and Hotel tables.
-- __Pricing__ is based solely on the location and the room number.
-It has a price field to denote how much a room costs.
+- __RoomAmenities__ is the join table combining room designs and amenities.
+It has the AmenitiesID and RoomID values as composite and foreign keys, and navigation properties to the Amenities and Room tables.

 *AsyncInnAPI v0.2*